x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/listLobs_en.md

 ##NAME##

-listLobs - List the LOBs in the collection.
+listLobs - list the LOBs in the collection

 ##SYNOPSIS##